 To support organizational skills each student is given a Student Planner which must be brought to all lessons.
 Homework assignments or other reminders should be recorded.
 Teachers may also use the planner to record notes to parents.
-Planners will be used to monitor breaks.
-Parents are requested to sign their child's planner weekly.
+Planners will be used to monitor breaks and time out of class.
+Parents are encouraged to review and discuss their child's planner weekly.
 If a student misplaces or damages their planner they are expected to replace it at a cost of AED 20.